Energinet-DataHub/energy-origin/doc/architecture/adr/0021-PROPOSAL-health-checks.md

 We will use a health check endpoint provided by the .NET Core Health Checks middleware.
 This middleware provides a simple way to define health checks for our services.
 The endpoint can be accessed via an HTTP GET request to a specified URL.
 We can define custom health checks to test specific aspects of our services, such as database connectivity, valid configuration, external service dependencies or application-specific features.

+We will ensure our health checks covers all non-external dependencies before becoming healthy.

 ## Rationale

 Implementing health checks is relatively simple in our solution and is supported by our infrastructure.